OptionalRule/optionalrule.github.io/_posts/2021-07-09-adventurous-journeys-in-5e.md

 {% include imageframe.html
   figure_class="float-end ms-4 clearfix"
-  src="/assets/img/camping_party_475x633.jpg"
+  src="/assets/img/alex-wilton-journey_to_emmons_field_475x616.jpg"
-  alt="A mixed party of six adventurers resting by the campfire deep in the woods.
-Two appear to be wounded or exhausted." width="475" height="633" caption="Image credit Wizards of the Coast"
+  alt="A horse drawn wagon traveling along a snowy road in the woods.
+A woman in heavy robes drives the cart while a man with a bow walks ahead of her on the road." width="475" height="616" caption="Image credit <a href='https://www.artstation.com/artwork/ykeEaQ' target='_blank'>Alex Wilton</a>"
  %}

 Many of these rules draw inspiration from the very fine Journeys mechanic from Adventures in Middle Earth, which is unfortunately no longer published.
 While mechanically different in places the core themes remain, and I recommend reading those rules for further inspiration.